 “Because MVC Requires DTOs”

-The original MVC paper describes Model as:
+The original MVC paper describes the Model as:

 A Model is an active representation of an abstraction in the form of data in a computing system

 In its most pure OO form the model is an object within a Domain Model.
-You might also think of a Transaction Script as the model providing that it contains no UI machinery.
+You might also think of a Transaction Script as the model, providing that it contains no UI machinery.

 And in Refactoring: Improving the Design of Existing Code, he also says: